 First you need to decide if you should form, say, an LLC, a partnership, incorporate as an S corporation or form a C corporation or file a DBA?
 What is best for you?
 We can help you navigate the state and federal laws that govern business entities and the tax laws which vary depending on the type of company you choose.

-Especially if you form a business as a corporation, Baxter Rose & Schrager has decades of experience working through the complex laws that can affect your company.
+Especially if you form a business as a corporation, Baxter & Rose LLP has decades of experience working through the complex laws that can affect your company.

 Not only do we advise businesses and individuals concerning the formation of new businesses, but we also deal with critical shareholder agreements, negotiation and interpretation of contracts, sales of businesses, leases, and potential breach of contract matters.